A study showed how positive reinforcement improved student behaviour

 Universal strategies refer to the systems set up across the school to support all students.

-These are the whole school approach to developing optimal school and classroom Culture that provides clear behavioural expectations, teaches students how to access support and assistance, reinforces positive behaviour, establishes clear processes and procedures across the school and classrooms and provides explicit teaching for the behaviours expected across various school settings and situations.
+It teaches students how to access support and assistance, reinforces positive behaviour, establishes clear processes and procedures across school and classrooms and provides explicit teaching for the behaviours expected across various schools settings and situations.

 Despite the implementation of universal strategies, office referrals for inappropriate behaviour were still at a high level, approximately 40%.